 - CSAT: a customer satisfaction score that describes loyalty

-How can I implement RevOps at my company?
+How can I implement revenue operations at my company?

 Step 1: Gather all your revenue data in one place.